sdsc/sdsc-summer-institute-2018/0_preparation/software_requirements.md

 * https://cran.r-project.org/doc/manuals/r-release/R-intro.html

+### Plenary session: SeedMe2: Creating data centric websites for researchers and research projects

++ Download and install Docker community edition for your operating system o	Test if docker setup works on linux or mac or windows
++ Download begin docker image, this will be used to get started with the tutorial
++ Download final docker image, is the fully configured file image for reference

 ### VisIt (software tool) for Visualization

 * Install VisIt software version 2.12.3 on your computer.
 Since we will do remote visualization on Comet cluster the correct software version is important.
 Binaries are recommended (avoid compilation). <https://wci.llnl.gov/simulation/computer-codes/visit/executables>